fraganator/archive-cache-manager/README.md

 * Configurable cache size and location.
 * Configurable minimum archive size (skip caching small archives).
 * Option to keep select ROMs cached and ready to play.
+* Option to extract all discs in a multi-disc game, and generate M3U file.
 * Select and play individual ROM files from an archive.
 * Filename and extension priorities per emulator and platform (cue, bin, iso, etc).